tokenasian/OSU-361/README.md

-# Alpaca Trading Microservice Communication Contract
+# Alpaca Trading Microservice Communication

 The README guidelines below contains instructions for programmatically requesting and receiving data from the microservice.